Congressional District # 13

-EPA initiated a fund-financed Remedial Design and Remedial Action because two potentially responsible parties refused to comply with a Unilateral Administrative Order (UAO) the Agency issued in September 1996 to complete the required work under federal oversight.
+EPA initiated a Remedial Design and Remedial Action because two potentially responsible parties refused to comply with a Unilateral Administrative Order (UAO) the Agency issued in September 1996 to complete the required work under federal oversight.
 EPA completed the Remedial Design in August 1997.

 In May 2002, additional cyanide contamination was found beneath the porch of one home near where cleanup work was previously performed.
 In October 2002, EPA's contractor mobilized to the site, excavated the contamination, and waterproofed the basement wall.
 Drainage tile repair at the home was completed in February 2003.